XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 # What's it
 It's an easy online judge.
 It's still beta!
 # About "hhsoj" folder
 We have one sample folder for you.
-Check it out. **Note that the files in runtime folder must be copied into your hhsoj folder**
+Check it out. **It is recommended to copy the sample folder to your computer when using**

 You can use `new File("hhsoj").getAbsolutePath()` to check your hhsoj folder path on your computer.

 If "oj.exe" is not in "hhsoj/runtime" folder, a *Library Missing* verdict will be given to every submission.
-But if "Judger.jar" is not in it, a *Judgement Failed* verdict will be given instead.
+But if "JavaTester.jar" is not in it, a *Judgement Failed* verdict will be given instead.

 You can go to the "credits.jsp" and click "View Source" and find your HHSOJ path in source code

 # Building
-0. Build on Windows
+0. System requirement: Windows x64 system with Tomcat server and JRE.

-1. Install Tomcat, java 8, g++ compiler, python compiler
+1. Install g++ compiler, python compiler

 2. Download the code and open it in Eclipse EE.
 It should be a valid Eclipse Project.